-BOSTON UNIVERSITY’S KNIGHT CENTER FOR SCIENCE AND MEDICAL REPORTING: Taught graduate students news reporting and writing from 1999-2002.
+BOSTON UNIVERSITY, Knight Center for Science and Medical Reporting 1999-2002, 2004-2007.
+Taught graduate students news reporting and writing.
 Writer-in-residence for academic year 2001-2002.
 Helped organize seminar on reporting and medical drug industry.
-Helped develop plans to make the Knight Center a permanent, endowed journalism center.
+Helped develop plans to make the Knight Center a permanent journalism center.

-HEALTH & SCIENCE WRITER, THE NEW YORK TIMES: Correspondent in the Times Washington Bureau from 1989 to 1995.
-Wrote on contract for the Times from 1995 to 2002.
+NATIONAL HEALTH & SCIENCE WRITER, THE NEW YORK TIMES, Correspondent in the Times Washington Bureau from 1989-1996.
+Wrote on contract for the Times from 1996 to 2002.
 Lead reporter in the Times’ coverage of national issues in science and health policy, receiving three New York Times Publisher's Awards for coverage of the tobacco industry, breast implants, and birth control politics.
 Wide range of topics covered include scientific misconduct, drug industry, federal health policy, abortion and AIDS.

-FREELANCE WRITER, 1973 to 1980.
+FREELANCE WRITER, 1973-1980.
 Regular contributor to the Washington Post Sunday Magazine and Science 80 magazine.
 Other freelance work appeared in the Reader's Digest, Psychology Today, American Film magazine, and the Congressional Quarterly's Editorial Research Reports.

 REPORTER, THE ROCKY MOUNTAIN NEWS, Denver, 1972.
 Covered a variety of assignments in business and education for large circulation afternoon tabloid newspaper.

-REPORTER, EDUCATION WRITER, THE WASHINGTON DAILY NEWS, 1970 to 1972.
+REPORTER, EDUCATION WRITER, THE WASHINGTON DAILY NEWS, 1970-1972.
 Covered general assignments, from homicides to personal features, then later covered all matters related to education for now-defunct afternoon daily.

 REPORTER AND PHOTOGRAPHER, THE VIRGINIA SENTINEL, 1969.
 As a general assignment reporter and photographer, wrote news and features in Northern Virginia for this suburban weekly paper.

-REPORTER AND PHOTOGRAPHER, THE SUBURBAN LIFE NEWSPAPERS, 1968 to 1969.
+REPORTER AND PHOTOGRAPHER, THE SUBURBAN LIFE NEWSPAPERS, 1968-1969.
 Responsible for all the news from the jail to city hall in two suburban towns.
 Laid out pages, wrote headlines and captions for this suburban bi-weekly newspaper.

 implants, experimentation on women and the deceit in the cosmetic device industry.